-We will be working to recognise the importance of the area to Traditional Owners and will be supporting involvement by the Tasmanian Aboriginal community in land management activities including traditional burning/fire management and surveying native fauna and introduced pests at the sites.
+- Recognising the importance of the area to Traditional Owners and supporting involvement by the Tasmanian Aboriginal community in land management activities including traditional burning/fire management and surveying native fauna and introduced pests at the sites.

 - MOUs in place with five properties to improve the ecological character of Moulting Lagoon and Apsley Marshes

 NGT Update July 2021: Monitoring underway adjacent to Moulting Lagoon

 NGT Update May 2021: Moulting Lagoon/Apsley Marshes assessment